kondaa1/GVSU-CIS641-Nidhyana/README.md

 # Nidhyana

-We are planning to make an employment management system which will handle the hiring process of the people who are interested to work in small-scale companies.
+We are planning to make an employment management system which will handle the hiring process of the people who are interested to work in local business units.
 It will help the local business units to advertise their hiring process and the people who are seeking jobs.

 ## Team Members and Roles
 * [Shweta Terkar](https://github.com/shwetaterkar/-CIS641-HW2-terkars.git) (System analysis , Designer)